liske/ifstate/cli.md

 options:
-  -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         be more verbose
+  -h, --help            show this help message and exit --version             show program`s version number and exit -v, --verbose         be more verbose
   -q, --quiet           be more quiet, print only warnings and errors -s, --soft-schema     ignore schema validation errors, expect ifstatecli to trigger internal exceptions